learning-zone/docker-and-kubernetes-basics/kubernetes.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What tools can be used to monitor your cluster and your applications?
 #### Q. Kubernetes APIs have been described as both imperative and declarative.
 What does this mean?
 #### Q. What is Helm Charts?
 #### Q. How to persist data in kubernetes using volumes?